jseguillon/kubevirt-capi-easy/Readme.md

 TODOs:
   - support non Longhorn version (WIP)
+  - autoscaler

-# Plaftorm Requirements
+# Platform requirements

 To test this repo, you need a working Kubernetes running on a Linux.

-You also need your Kubernetes nodes support, see this [StackOverflow answer](https://stackoverflow.com/questions/11116704/check-if-vt-x-is-activated-without-having-to-reboot-in-linux#answer-51272679) to know how to test this.
+You also need your Kubernetes nodes support virtualization, see this [StackOverflow answer](https://stackoverflow.com/questions/11116704/check-if-vt-x-is-activated-without-having-to-reboot-in-linux#answer-51272679) to know how to test this.

-You'll also need cUrl and kubectl of course.
+You'll also need curl and kubectl of course.

 ## Kubevirt

 Kubevirt is the tool that allows you to run virtual machines in Kubernetes.
-Installation is straight forward:
+Installation is straightforward:
 ```shell
 export RELEASE=$(curl https://storage.googleapis.com/kubevirt-prow/release/kubevirt/kubevirt/stable.txt)
 kubectl apply -f https://github.com/kubevirt/kubevirt/releases/download/${RELEASE}/kubevirt-operator.yaml